utexas-public-history/tower/_posts/2016-05-01-03-daza-cost-of-student-living.md

 [^24]: “Boycott Leaflet #1,” Students for a Democratic Society Records, 1962-1978.

-[^25]: Unknown “Procedures for handling Anti-Military Disturbances” Students for a Democratic Society Records, 1962-1978, Dolph Briscoe Center for American History, The University of Texas at Austin.
+[^25]: “Procedures for handling Anti-Military Disturbances” Students for a Democratic Society Records, 1962-1978, Dolph Briscoe Center for American History, The University of Texas at Austin.

 [^26]: Unknown.
 “New Left: The Students for a Democratic Society.”
-The Austin American (1914-1973), Nov 28, 1965.
+The Austin American (1914-1973), November 28, 1965.
 Accessed: March 2016 <http://search.proquest.com/docview/1643669432?accountid=7118>.

 [^27]: “Chancellor Says He Was Threatened”. _Dallas Morning News_, May 4, 1967.

 [^28]: Unknown.
-“Slim UT Student Vote Slaps City Wrist for Denying SDS.” _The Austin Statesman_ (1921-1973), Oct 21, 1965.
+“Slim UT Student Vote Slaps City Wrist for Denying SDS.” _The Austin Statesman_ (1921-1973), October 21, 1965.
 Accessed: March 2016 <http://search.proquest.com/docview/1522200908?accountid=7118>.

 [^29]: Maurice Isserman & Michael Kazin. _America Divided: The Civil War of the 1960s_.
 New York: Oxford University Press, 2004.